 Assistant Professor and Director of Clinical Education B.S.
-Simmons College MBA University of Houston EdD NOVA Southeastern University Ms. Johnson's areas of interest are clinical education, management, and professional development.
-She is the Director of Clinical Education for the Physical Therapy program and is an active member of the New England Consortium of Academic Coordinators of Clinical Education.
+Simmons College MBA University of Houston EdD Nova Southeastern University

+Dr. Johnson's areas of interest include clinical education, management, and professional development.
+She is the Director of Clinical Education for the Simmons Physical Therapy program and is an active member of the New England Consortium of Academic Coordinators of Clinical Education.
 Working with other clinical educators in the region, she has participated in a number of research projects related to clinical education for physical therapy students.
-Professor Johnson has presented her research at state and national conferences, as well as through publication.
-She has been an active member of the American Physical Therapy Association (APTA), serving continuously in either elected or appointed positions at both the local and national level for over 25 years.
-Professor Johnson brings her expertise in management and experience in the APTA to the curriculum, and encourages and guides students' involvement in the professional association.
+Dr. Johnson has presented her research at state and national conferences, as well as through publication.
+She has been an active member of the American Physical Therapy Association (APTA); serving continuously in either elected or appointed positions at both the local and national level for over 25 years.
+Dr. Johnson brings her expertise in management and experience in the APTA to the curriculum, and encourages and guides students' involvement in the professional association.

 Clare Safran-Norton, P.T., M.S., O.C.S.

 Assistant Professor B.S.
 Northeastern University M.S.
 Boston University M.S.
-University of Massachusetts Ms. Safran-Norton received her advanced Masters degree in Sports Physical Therapy from Boston University, and a Masters degree in Gerontology from the University of Massachusetts.
-She is a board-certified orthopaedic physical therapist with over 15 years of experience in a wide variety of clinical settings.
+University of Massachusetts

+Ms. Safran-Norton is a board-certified orthopaedic physical therapist with over 15 years of experience in a wide variety of clinical settings.
 Her areas of expertise include orthopaedics, sports, women's health and gerontological physical therapy.
 Her current research is focused on the physical and social determinants of "aging in place" and functional outcomes of conservative versus operative interventions for patients who have experienced meniscal tears.
 Her primary academic responsibility is coordinating and teaching the musculoskeletal curriculum.
 In addition to teaching, Ms. Safran-Norton maintains an active involvement as mentor and guide to students participating in community service-related activities such as the Boston Marathon, PT Legislative Day on Capitol Hill, and health promotion/wellness clinics.
 She was recently recognized for her community work as she received the 2003 School for Health Studies Faculty Distinguished Service Award.
-Physical Therapy Faculty- Part Time The School for Health Studies is proud and fortunate to have the support of highly qualified parttime faculty who provide valuable mentoring, teaching, and research.
-Donna Behr, P.T., D.P.T.